mortang2410/dotfiles/README.md

 hacks/workarounds are due to the great people of the internet.
 Typos abound.

 These are my dotfiles.
 Useful for setting up quickly on new machines.
-Right now it contains my configuration for
+Right now it contains my configuration for:

 - vim (THE text editor) and nvim/neovim (a newer version of vim, with fewer hassles and very active development).
 They can mostly use the same plugins.

 - tmux: a program that lets TUI applications (text-based user interface) run in the  background, as well as rearranging them on the terminal screen.

-- zsh: an awesome shell, which is the interactive program that allows you to launch stuff / execute commands in terminals.
+- zsh: an awesome shell, which is the interactive program that allows you to launch stuff / execute commands in terminals.  `zsh` is much better than the default `bash` shell on Linux / MacOS, with cool tabcompletion etc.
-  `zsh` is much better than the default `bash` shell on Linux / MacOS, with cool tabcompletion etc. The default shell on Windows, `cmd`, that probably a lot of people including me learned in IT classes, is **horrible**, and  for many years why I hated the command line.
+  The default shell on Windows, `cmd`, that probably a lot of people including me learned in IT classes, is **horrible**, and  for many years why I hated the command line.
 Microsoft is switching to PowerShell, inspired by Bash / Zsh, but I've tried it and found it wanting for many reasons.

 - urxvt: a great and lean terminal with various extensions